£6,219 per course

-If you are a nature lover and adventurer looking for a time out which will benefit you in the long-term, our Field Guide Level 1 training course is the right choice for you – as it focuses on delivering training and further education directly in the wild.
+If you are a nature lover and adventurer looking for a time out which will benefit you in the long-term, our Apprentice Field Guide training course – formerly called Field Guide Level 1 – is the right choice for you, as it focuses on delivering training and further education directly in the wild.
 Within 55 days experienced and highly qualified instructors teach you the essentials about the African flora and fauna, providing you with the necessary know-how and knowledge a field guide needs to have.

 Slowly but surely you will be able to identify many birds and animals just from their calls in the heart of this wild and fascinating countryside.
 You will also gain insights into the tourism industry and the history of Africa, which will give you a better understanding of their significance with respect to the continent’s problems and options.
 The major challenges for nature conservation today include conserving species and preserving the natural dynamics of their habitats while at the same time keeping global environmental change at bay.
 During your time in Southern Africa you will discover how nature conservation really works, what measures are used and what factors can have a positive or negative influence on the development of an ecosystem.

 There will be a theory test and a practical test at the end of the course.
-After successful course completion you will be given a FGASA recognized Field Guide Level 1 certificate.
+After successful course completion you will be given a FGASA Apprentice Field Guide NQF2 certificate, the former FGASA Field Guide Level 1 certificate.

 You will be provided with four daily meals.
 Tap water, coffee and tea are available throughout the day; fruit juice is provided at mealtimes.
 The camps get their power from generators.
 A laundry service is also available for a small fee.
 Mobile reception is generally quite poor.